William Eggleston: Art market

-In 2012, three dozen of Eggleston's larger-format prints – 40 by 66 in instead of the original format of 16 by 20 in – sold for $5.9 million in an auction at Christie's to benefit the Eggleston Artistic Trust, an organization dedicated to the preservation of the artist's work.
+In 2012, 39 of Eggleston's larger-format prints – 40 by 66 in instead of the original format of 16 by 20 in – sold for $5.9 million in an auction at Christie's to benefit the Eggleston Artistic Trust, an organisation dedicated to the preservation of the artist's work.
 The top lot, Untitled 1970, set a world auction record for a single print by the photographer at $578,000.
 New York art collector Jonathan Sobel subsequently filed a lawsuit in United States District Court for the Southern District of New York against Eggleston, alleging that the artist's decision to print and sell oversized versions of some of his famous images in an auction has diluted the rarity—and therefore the resale value—of the originals.
-The court later dismissed the lawsuit.
+The court dismissed the lawsuit.

+Commercial use of images

+Eggleston's photographs have been used as the cover of several musical albums including: